-5.3.3 Training requirements

-The UZI register deploys sufficient personnel who have enough specialist knowledge, experience and qualifications which are necessary for the TSP services.
-Managers are fully aware of the nature of the certification services and corresponding quality level.

-5.3.4 Training and education

-Specific training is obligatory for all personnel.
-An annually updated training plan is used to monitor training.

-5.3.5 Frequency of job circulation and career planning No specific provisions.

-5.3.6 Sanctions for unauthorised actions

-Any employee who performs an unauthorised action is immediately denied access to all systems.
-The TSP management decides on the duration and the conditions of the access denial and any additional actions and sanctions to be taken.
+- 5.3.3 Training requirements The UZI register deploys sufficient personnel who have enough specialist knowledge, experience and qualifications which are necessary for the TSP services.
+Managers are fully aware of the nature of the certification services and corresponding quality level. - 5.3.4 Retraining frequency and requirements Specific training is obligatory for all personnel.
+An annually updated training plan is used to monitor training. - 5.3.5 Job rotation frequency and sequence No stipulation. - 5.3.6 Sanctions for unauthorized actions Any employee who performs an unauthorised action is immediately denied access to all systems.
+The TSP management decides on the duration and the conditions of the access denial and any additional actions and sanctions to be taken. - 5.3.7 Independent contractor requirements The aforementioned requirements apply to hired personnel.
+Personnel are hired on the basis of master contracts. - 5.3.8 Documentation supplied to personnel UZI register employees will be demonstrably provided with the documentation which is necessary for the proper fulfilment of the task assigned to them.

-5.3.7 Hiring personnel

-The aforementioned requirements apply to hired personnel.
-Personnel are hired on the basis of master contracts.

-5.3.8 Making documentation available to employees

-UZI register employees will be demonstrably provided with the documentation which is necessary for the proper fulfilment of the task assigned to them.

-5.4 Security audit procedures
+5.4 Audit logging procedures

-5.4.1 Recording events
+5.4.1 Types of events recorded